Western Canada: Climate

 The coast of British Columbia enjoys a moderate oceanic climate because of the influence of the Pacific Ocean.
 Winters are typically wet and summers relatively dry.
 These areas enjoy the mildest winter weather in all of Canada, as temperatures rarely fall much below the freezing mark.
 The mountainous Interior of the province is drier and has colder winters, but experiences hotter summers than the more moderate coastal areas.
 Lytton, British Columbia, a small town that sits at the confluence of the Thompson River holds the record for the hottest temperature ever recorded in Canada at 49.6 C on 29 June 2021, and is regularly referred as Canada's hot spot in summer with temperatures easily reaching the mid to high 30 °C 's (upper 90s to low 100s °F) in July and August and sometimes top 40 C.

 Alberta has a dry continental climate with warm summers and cold winters.
 The province is open to cold Arctic weather systems from the north, which often produce extremely cold conditions in winter.
-Winters are generally quite cold, though some areas can experience a phenomenon known as the "Chinook wind," wherein warm winds raise the winter temperatures temporarily.
+Winters are generally quite cold, though some areas can experience a phenomenon known as the "Chinook wind", wherein warm winds raise the winter temperatures temporarily.
 In contrast, summers can fluctuate from cool to hot and are generally wetter.

 Saskatchewan and Manitoba have a continental climate and experience extremes in weather.
 Winters in both provinces can be classified as harsh with Arctic winds and −40 C temperatures possible.
 Winter temperatures in both provinces average between −10 and −15 C. In contrast, summers can be hot with temperatures exceeding 35 C at least once per year in most locations.

 Politics

 Federal politics

-In Canadian politics, the Conservative leanings of Western Canadians has been known for quite some time, as contrasted with the greater tendencies for candidates from either the Liberal Party of Canada or the New Democratic Party (NDP) to be elected in Central and Atlantic Canada.
-Exceptions exist, particularly in British Columbia, as well as in the prairie city of Winnipeg, and where the Liberal Party hold seats.
-The social democratic NDP had its origins on the Canadian Prairies and in the mining and pulp mill towns and railway camps of British Columbia and has a history of support in Manitoba and British Columbia.
+In Canadian politics, Western Canada is currently associated with a general Conservative Party lean, contrasted with a proportionally greater Liberal Party lean in Central and Atlantic Canada.
+Liberal Party strongholds exist particularly in Greater Vancouver and Winnipeg.
+The social democratic New Democratic Party had its origins on the Canadian Prairies and in the mining and pulp mill towns and railway camps of British Columbia and has a history of support in Manitoba and British Columbia.